michaelreneer/michaelreneer.github.io/content/misc/hello-world.markdown

 I have recently begun working professionally with [Python][] and decided in order to truly have any *fun*, I needed to dive in with some of my free time.
 For a while I have been interested in starting a blog.
-Being more keen on static site generation then [WordPress][] configuration and wanting to learn python - I started looking for a python solution for a personal blog.
+Being more keen on static site generation than [WordPress][] configuration and wanting to learn python - I started looking for a python solution for a personal blog.

 After a few minutes of googling I gave [Hyde][] a try.
 Installed everything, got